novucs/tennis/README.md

 relative sizes using the specialised tree data structure specified in the stream solution.
 Note that this tree is indexed by the size of the runs, not the data itself.
-The other difference is, insertion sort is now no longer necessary as we it is more optimal to recursively merge sort all similar sized runs.
+The other difference is, insertion sort is now no longer necessary as it is more optimal to recursively merge sort all similar sized runs.
 We know all the data is sorted once there is only a single run remaining.

 #### Pipe sort